Top Fishing Gadgets: Fishing News 09-21-2022

 “We don’t know much about them, like where they live, because we don’t see them very often,” Kacev said.
 Credit: Storyful and David Stabile

-BFAR exec cites potential of PH ornamental fish trade industry (Fishing News 09-21-2022)
+BFAR exec cites the potential of PH ornamental fish trade industry (Fishing News 09-21-2022)

 Sep 21, 2022